daganeabdul/code-challenge-2/README.md

  Students learning front-end development
  Anyone managing small event guest lists

-What are the benefits for the users ?
+What are the benefits for the users?

  Easily track who’s attending an event
  Get hands-on practice with DOM manipulation
  Learn how forms and events work in real-time applications

-What is the goal of this project ?
+What is the goal of this project?

 To provide a fun, practical exercise for improving core JavaScript skills- especially around forms, event handling, DOM updates, and state management- while building something useful.